scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

-## Working with Maps
+## Maps

 A `Map` is an iterable sequence that consists of pairs of keys and values.
-Scala has both mutable and immutable `Map` classes, and this section demonstrates how to use the _immutable_ `Map` class.
+Scala has both mutable and immutable `Map` types, and this section demonstrates how to use the _immutable_ `Map`.

 ### Creating an immutable Map